 WILLS POINT, TX – Gospel for Asia (GFA) – Discussing Bindal and his family in the midst of the struggles of poverty, and their search for true blessing, forgiveness and freedom.

 Bindal watched as his parents bought another animal sacrifice for an annual festival.
 His heart was troubled, because he knew their money was limited.
-Bindal knew the significance of these blessings, but he worried for his parents’ financial security.
+Bindal knew the significance of these blessings, but he worried about his parents’ financial security.
 He wondered if there was a way out of this life.

 A Life of No Peace